opensearch-project/documentation-website/_monitoring-your-cluster/metrics/getting-started.md

 This is an experimental feature and is not recommended for use in a production environment.
 For updates on the progress of the feature or if you want to leave feedback, see the associated [GitHub issue](https://github.com/opensearch-project/OpenSearch/issues/10141).
 {: .warning}

 While the OpenSearch Stats APIs offer insights into the inner workings of each node and an OpenSearch cluster as a whole, the statistics lack certain details, such as percentiles, and do not provide the semantics of richer metric types like histograms.
 Consequently, identifying outliers within cluster statistic becomes challenging when using only the Stats API.

-The OpenSearch Metric Framework plugin adds comprehensive metric support to effectively monitor an OpenSearch cluster.
+The metrics framework feature adds comprehensive metric support to effectively monitor an OpenSearch cluster.
 Using the Metrics Framework APIs, plugin and extension developers can add new monitoring metrics.
 In addition, the OpenSearch distribution bundles the `telemetry-otel` plugin which provides the implementation for metrics instrumentation based on the [OpenTelemetry](https://opentelemetry.io) Java SDK.

 ## Getting started

 The Metrics Framework feature is experimental as of OpenSearch 2.11.
 To begin using the metrics framework feature, you need to first enable the `telemetry feature` using the `opensearch.experimental.feature.telemetry.enabled` feature flag and subsequently using the metrics framework feature flag.

 Enabling this feature can consume system resources.
-Before enabling the Metrics Framework, consider if you have enough cluster resources to allocate.
+Before enabling the metrics framework, consider if you have enough cluster resources to allocate.
 {: .warning}

 ### Enabling the feature flag on a node using tarball